Echoes of a hairy black hole from gravitational decoupling: Conclusion

 Our main result is that, in a suitable region of parameter space, the axial effective potential develops a double-peak structure.
 This creates a trapping cavity and gives rise to echo-like late-time signals in the time-domain waveform.
 In this picture, the delayed pulses are not produced by an ad hoc reflecting surface near the horizon, but arise dynamically from the geometry of the effective potential itself.
 The echo timescale and the degree of pulse separation are controlled by the relative height and separation of the two barriers.

-An important conceptual point is that the parameter region supporting echoes does not automatically coincide with the region in which the weak energy condition holds everywhere outside the event horizon.
-For the present model, the weak energy condition imposes the additional requirement $r_H \ge \beta e^{1/4}$ on the exterior solution.
-Therefore, the echo-supporting branch and the strict weak-energy-condition branch should be distinguished unless this condition is explicitly verified for each parameter choice.

-Overall, the present analysis shows that gravitational decoupling can produce hairy black-hole backgrounds whose axial sector displays both modified quasinormal ringing and echo-like late-time behavior.
-A natural extension of this work would be to perform a complete parameter-space scan of the weak-energy-condition sector, analyze the polar channel, and investigate whether the same cavity mechanism survives for other perturbing fields and for more general decoupled geometries.
+Overall, the present analysis shows that gravitational decoupling can produce hairy black hole backgrounds whose axial sector displays both modified quasinormal ringing and echo-like late-time behavior.
+A natural extension of this work would be to study the null geodesic structure of the double-peak branch, since stable light rings are known to be related to long-lived trapped modes and possible nonlinear instabilities~\cite{Cunha:2017eoe,Cunha:2022gde}.